 It was fascinating to see historical artifacts from centuries ago and the costumes worn by musicians and actors that I have loved for years.
 It was fascinating to see a letter Nina Simone wrote, by hand, to her husband.
 She is a musician that I have loved and respected for years.

 If you are interested in going, give yourself at least half a day, if not more.
-When I visited, a few places were off-limits due to the pandemic or monitored for social distancing.
+A few places were off-limits when I visited due to the pandemic or monitored for social distancing.
 These precautions could change by the time you visit.

 I did not take any photos while there; part of that was out of respect, and I would get a glare from the glass.
 Plus, sometimes you want to be fully in the moment when you travel, and taking pictures sometimes takes away from that.